Weeks ago, I began painting Christmas cards using the

 can also be neat ways to create a unique holiday card.

-I would like to encourage you to make one or two cards this season and share them with someone who needs a little sunshine in their life.
+I would like to encourage you to make one or two cards this season and share them with someone you care about.
 You might even want to try your hand at watercolor Christmas card giving.